ThinkEval: Practical Evaluation of Knowledge Leakage in LLM Editing using Thought-based Knowledge Graphs: Performance Evaluation

 \subsection{Results and discussions}

-Table~\ref{tab:all_combined_scores} presents the overall IFR, CKP, Efficacy and Specificity values for different editing techniques.
-For Llama3-8B, PRUNE and ROME achieve a high Efficacy of 0.8095, indicating strong performance in updating target facts, yet their Specificity values of 0.6408 and 0.6424 respectively, reveal disruption in unrelated knowledge.
-On Qwen2.5-7B, AlphaEdit achieves a perfect Efficacy of 1.0000, but its Specificity of 0.7278 shows over-editing, a pattern followed by ROME, with an Efficacy and Specificity of 0.8571 and 0.6375.
-These metrics, however, provide limited insights into performance of these techniques by focusing on direct edit success and retention of unrelated facts, while neglecting broader implications of these edits.
+Table~\ref{tab:all_combined_scores} presents the overall IFR, Preservation and Efficacy values for different editing techniques across GPT2-XL, Llama3-8B, and Qwen2.5-7B.
+For Llama3-8B, AlphaEdit achieves the highest Efficacy of 0.958, followed by PRUNE at 0.875, indicating strong performance in updating target facts.
+For Qwen2.5-7B, AlphaEdit achieves a perfect Efficacy of 1.000, with MEMIT also performing strongly at 0.958.
+For GPT2-XL, both AlphaEdit and PRUNE achieve high Efficacy scores of 1.000 and 0.917, respectively.
+Efficacy, however, provides limited insights into the performance of these techniques by focusing on direct edit success while neglecting the broader implications of these edits.

-In contrast, IFR scores reveal significant variability, as shown in Fig.~\ref{IFR_scores}.
-AlphaEdit on Llama3-8B shows an IFR increase from 0.5381 (1-step) to 0.7064 (3-step) before declining to 0.3714 (5-step), and rises steadily from 0.1100 (1-step) to 0.5330 (5-step) on Qwen2.5-7B.
-This shows the original fact is highly deducible even after editing, particularly via mid-range chains (3-step) in Llama3-8B.
-MEMIT exhibits a similar pattern on Qwen2.5-7B, with IFR increasing from 0.0900 (1-step) to 0.9191 (5-step), and in Llama3-8B, where IFR follows a similar rise-then-fall pattern (0.5238 at 1-step, 0.6966 at 3-step, 0.4220 at 5-step), highlighting a contrasting leakage of the original fact.
-ROME and PRUNE have low IFR across both models, with ROME on Llama3-8B dropping to 0.0552 at 5-step, showing a strong reduction in original fact leakage.
-However, this may also indicate loss in related knowledge due to over-editing.
-These techniques are typically designed to edit direct facts (1-step chains), expecting their impact to diminish as chain length increases; ideally resulting in an increasing IFR curve.
-Most techniques on Qwen2.5-7B align with this expectation, but deviate on Llama3-8B, showing a peak before declining.
+In contrast, IFR scores reveal significant variability across models, as shown in Fig.~\ref{IFR_scores}.
+For Llama3-8B, AlphaEdit exhibits an IFR increase from 0.413 (1-step) to 0.641 (3-step) before declining to 0.351 (5-step), indicating that the original fact remains highly deducible, particularly via mid-range chains (3-step).
+On Qwen2.5-7B, AlphaEdit's IFR rises steadily from 0.108 (1-step) to 0.497 (5-step), showing persistent fact leakage.
+For GPT2-XL, AlphaEdit's IFR increases from 0.199 (1-step) to 0.639 (3-step) before dropping to 0.294 (5-step), following a similar rise-then-fall pattern.
+MEMIT on Qwen2.5-7B shows a sharp IFR increase from 0.097 (1-step) to 0.741 (5-step), while on Llama3-8B, it follows a comparable rise-then-fall trend (0.434 at 1-step, 0.634 at 3-step, 0.461 at 5-step).
+For GPT2-XL, MEMIT's IFR rises from 0.271 (1-step) to 0.654 (3-step) before declining to 0.362 (5-step), highlighting contrasting leakage patterns.
+ROME and PRUNE maintain low IFR across all models, with ROME on Llama3-8B dropping to 0.060 at 5-step, and on GPT2-XL to 0.158, indicating strong reduction in original fact leakage.
+However, this may suggest ripple effects in related knowledge.
+These techniques are typically designed to edit direct facts (1-step chains), expecting their impact to diminish as chain length increases, ideally resulting in an increasing IFR curve.
+Most techniques on Qwen2.5-7B align with this expectation, but deviate on other models, showing a peak before declining.